avasdao/nxy/README.md

 ### Why are you using PoW and not PoS to produce a Space's assets?

 Although we're now post "Merge", it is our experience that PoW will offer a greater defense against the ever fearful [__Howey Test__](https://www.investopedia.com/terms/h/howey-test.asp); and give our user community a greater assurance when creating and managing their token economies.

+### What is the USD value of 1 NEX coin?

+At the time of this writing, NEX has no face value, as there are currently NO exchanges supporting the coin.

 ## Get In Touch